I have hedge apples and I noticed one looked like it has been eaten. I also have dogs that could of eaten them, but do spiders eat the hedge apples?

 Added info.
 I think Martha Stewart recommended slicing them, letting them dry in a slow oven, and using as Christmas ornaments.
 They are almost impossible to cut into.
 My dad almost ruined a saw doing that for me several years ago.
 The final product was not worth the effort!

-Where you have a problem with spiders and other creepy crawling critters, put hedge apples, the "fruit" off an Osage Orange tree in the place where the spiders are and in a few days you'll not have your creepy crawling critters any longer.
+Where you have a problem with spiders and other creepy crawling critters, put hedge apples, the "fruit" off an Osage Orange tree in the place where the spiders are.

 I can't find info anywhere explaining if you have to cut open the hedge apple to use it to repel spiders.